DoriaWW/Airbnb-Review_Score-Spain/README.md

 ## Running instructions
 To run the files [Make](https://tilburgsciencehub.com/get/make) is needed .
 The directory works with make which should be run.
 Make sure to run the Make-file.
 Also [R-studio](https://tilburgsciencehub.com/get/r) is needed to run the R-files.
-First, an overview of the packages used in this study is given:
+To run the code used in the study, the following packages need to be installed first:
 ```
 install.packages("readr")
 install.packages("dplyr")